NP-Hardest/FairLinBandit/README.md

 ### Overview

-Official Python implementation for the work by Sarkar et al. on Improved Algorithms for p-mean Regret Minimisation. [[arXiv]](https://arxiv.org/abs/2601.22969)
+Official Python implementation for the work by Sarkar et al. on improved algorithms for Nash/p-mean regret minimisation in linear bandits. [[arXiv]](https://arxiv.org/abs/2601.22969)